-I saw some squirrels chasing each other recently and I wanted to find out why.
-If you want to know, I have written an article which you can find here.
+I recently saw squirrels chasing each other, and I wanted to find out why.
+If you want to know, I have written an article you can find here.

-Chipmunks are speedy creatures that come from the same family as the squirrel.
-Like the squirrel, they also have an omnivorous diet.
+Chipmunks are speedy creatures that come from the same family as squirrels.
+Like squirrels, they also have an omnivorous diet.

-A significant part of their diet is made up of vegetation including seeds, nuts, berries, mushrooms, buds, along with other fruits.
-Aside from these, chipmunks also feed on bird’s eggs, baby birds, insects, small frogs and worms.
+A significant part of their diet is vegetation, including seeds, nuts, berries, mushrooms, buds, and other fruits.
+Aside from these, chipmunks also feed on bird’s eggs, baby birds, insects, tiny frogs, and worms.

-Chipmunks forage all day searching for nuts, leaves, seeds and fruits on the ground.
+Chipmunks forage all day, searching for nuts, leaves, seeds, and fruits on the ground.
 However, once in a while, chipmunks will climb up trees to look for more food.
-If a chipmunk happens to find newly hatched birds, they will eat them, especially when food is scarce.
+If a chipmunk happens to find newly hatched birds, it will eat them, especially when food is scarce.

-The North American raccoon can easily be identified by its hairless front legs which closely resemble slim human hands.
+The North American raccoon can easily be identified by its hairless front legs that resemble slim human hands.

 The raccoon is classified in the order Carnivora.
-However, their diet is omnivorous, as they eat vegetation as well as meat.
+However, their diet is omnivorous, as they eat vegetation and meat.

 The vegetation that raccoons eat is varied.
-Part of a raccoon’s diet includes citrus fruits, berries, acorns, apples, beechnuts, figs, walnuts, corn and wild grapes.
+A raccoon’s diet includes citrus fruits, berries, acorns, apples, beechnuts, figs, walnuts, corn, and wild grapes.

-Raccoons also eat meat, with the diet consisting mainly of invertebrates with a smaller amount of vertebrates.
+Raccoons also eat meat, consisting mainly of invertebrates with a smaller amount of vertebrates.

 Raccoons like to search for food in water sources.
 This is often mistaken with them washing their food before eating it.
 Raccoons manipulate their prey as they feed, and a frog in the water makes a tasty meal.

-Favorite raccoons treat comprises of fish, crayfish, insects, bird’s eggs, worms and molluscs.
+Favorite raccoons treat comprises fish, crayfish, insects, bird’s eggs, worms, and mollusks.

 Grizzly bears are classified in the carnivore order.
-However, they eat a wide variety of food items derived from both plants and animals.
+However, they eat various food items from plants and animals.

 Grizzly bears are well adapted to survive every season.
 They hibernate through the winter months.
 They emerge from their dens at the beginning of spring, but the food supply is usually minimal at this time.
-Most of the vegetation is still without leaf, and only a few kinds of grass are available in the lower elevations.
+Most vegetation is still without leaves, and only a few kinds of grass are available in the lower elevations.

 Grizzly bears forage on the sunny slopes looking for dead animals to scavenge.
-If lucky, then will find moose, elk or deer that didn’t make it through the winter.
+If lucky, find moose, elk, or deer that didn’t make it through the winter.

 They have powerful long claws to dig out deep roots and tubers.
 Bears will also eat salmon carcasses from the fish that died after spawning.

-In the summer, the bears are most likely found near wet meadows, along rivers, marsh edges and in wetland areas.
+In the summer, the bears are most likely found near wet meadows, along rivers, marsh edges, and wetland areas.
 They favor these areas because of the abundance of plants and grasses.

-Grizzly bears also have a liking for fruits such as blueberries and huckleberries, which they consume in large quantities.
+Grizzly bears also like fruits such as blueberries and huckleberries, which they consume in large quantities.

 The amount of food gradually dwindles, succumbing to frost.
 Bears that live on the coast tend to feed on the spawning salmon that provides them with much-needed proteins and fats.

-Grizzly bears are not avid hunters, but they are capable of taking down moose, bighorn sheep, elk and deer.
+Grizzly bears are not avid hunters but can take down moose, bighorn sheep, elk, and deer.
 They will not risk injury by avoiding healthy adults.
 They will instead prefer to prey on small calves or injured animals.

 Grizzly bears wander through various habitats looking for carrion left by other animals.

-Red foxes have a diet that consists of rodents, insects, eggs, birds, fruits and various small mammals.
-Although classified in the order Carnivora, the red fox is willing to consume almost anything it can find.
+Red foxes have a diet that consists of rodents, insects, eggs, birds, fruits, and various small mammals.
+Although classified in Carnivora’s order, the red fox is willing to consume almost anything it can find.

 Red foxes are avid hunters and tend to pounce on their prey.
-The red fox has a liking for small rodents such as voles, rabbits and field mice.
-The way they hunt does not limit their diet because they also feed on earthworms, grasshoppers, amphibians, fish, small reptiles and molluscs.
-Red foxes will eat carrion from other animals as well as hunt young deer.
+The red fox likes small rodents such as voles, rabbits, and field mice.
+Their hunt does not limit their diet because they feed on earthworms, grasshoppers, amphibians, fish, small reptiles, and mollusks.
+Red foxes will eat carrion from other animals and hunt young deer.

 The opossum is a mammal that has the most diverse diet.
-They are omnivores surviving on vegetation as well as meat as the primary food sources.
+They are omnivores surviving on vegetation and meat as their primary food source.

-The staples of an opossums diet mostly consist of smaller rodents, insects, worms, snails, frogs and birds.
+The staples of an opossum’s diet mainly consist of smaller rodents, insects, worms, snails, frogs, and birds.